SunLiveMatrix/Portfolio-With-CMS/README.md

 ## concepts

-### why use fake data in boards
+### why use Promise data in boards

-most of our codux boards are wrapped in a context provider that returns mock data (using faker) instead of fetching it from Strapi.
+most of our codux boards are wrapped in a context provider that returns mock data (using Promise) instead of fetching it from Strapi.
 we do it for a few reasons

 - it allows us to test and design components without adding data in Strapi (or anywhere else).